ryanc20/alien-invasion-game/README.md

 The game was completed following a tutorial from the book [Python Crash Course: A Hands-On, Project-Based Introduction to Python by Eric Matthes.](https://www.amazon.com/Python-Crash-Course-Hands-Project-Based/dp/1593276036/ref=sr_1_1?ie=UTF8&qid=1495703885&sr=8-1&keywords=python+crash+course) I was able to complete the game following the instruction of the book and have added improvements to the game to practice using Python and Python libraries.

 The current version is incomplete and I plan to make several changes such as:
 - Storing the High Score to be saved even when the game is exited.
+(Completed)
 - Animation of the ship and aliens.
 - Audio for the bullets and background music.
 - At the end of the game I would like to display stats such as accuracy and aliens destroyed.